oneapi-src/oneDPL/documentation/library_guide/pstl/dpcpp_policies_usage.rst

 * An existing policy object with a different kernel name

 Providing a kernel name for a policy is optional if the used compiler supports implicit names for SYCL kernel functions.
-The Intel® oneAPI DPC++/C++ Compiler supports it by default;
+The |dpcpp_cpp| supports it by default;
 for other compilers it may need to be enabled with compilation options such as ``-fsycl-unnamed-lambda``.
 Refer to your compiler documentation for more information.